Sam-Scotson/WYZD-Public/README.md

 This module is one of nine in my tool suite program "AbraKadabra" for the detection and generation of buy/sell signals within cryptocurrency markets.

-The module itself has been greatly truncated by removing key functions, decorators and my proprietary volatility calculator.
+The module itself has been greatly modified and truncated by removing key functions, variables, comments, decorators and my proprietary volatility calculator.

 This is to simply show future eyes I know what am doing.

 -------------------------------------------------------------------------------------------------